Apple iPhone 124.5 / 5

-Apple's iPhone 12 and iPhone 12 Pro have been out for a week.
-In that short time they have shown themselves to be Apple's best year-over-year iPhone upgrade yet, even not including the future impact of 5G.
+Apple's iPhone 12 and iPhone 12 Pro have proven themselves, and are Apple's best year-over-year iPhone upgrades yet — not including the future impact of 5G.

 iPhone 12 and iPhone 12 Pro design